GLS soft TPEs can be overmolded onto rigid plastic, metal, or other substrates using a variety of techniques, including:

 When using lifter bar ejection systems, differential thermal expansion of the mold may cause the lifter to jam.
 Therefore, accurate mold temperature is critical when running molds with core lifters.

-SEBS compounds release from cool surfaces more easily than hot surfaces.
+SEBS formulations release from cool surfaces more easily than hot surfaces.
 It is common practice to use two mold temperature controllers while running GLS materials.
 If sticking in the A-half of the tool is a problem, reduce its temperature to improve ejection.

 The required cooling time is dependent on the melt temperature, the wall thickness of the part and the quantity of cooling available.
 Harder grades will set up faster than softer grades and are easier to eject.
 Overmolded parts will take longer to cool because the TPE is only cooled from one side as the plastic substrate has poor thermal conductivity.